RuthAngus/TESS-rotation/code/notebooks/notebook_description.md

 CPM_one_star.ipynb
 ------------------
-Running CPM on a southern bright M dwarf target.
-Also, sigma clipping and stitching it together.
+Running CPM on many southern bright M dwarf targets to get a series of light curves.
+Also, sigma clipping and stitching light curves together.
+Has a number of downloaded light curve paths.

 injection_tests.ipynb
 -------------------------